 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage homeowners to switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Different types of incentives, such as cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be handled by the state of Indiana, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is in place to encourage more homeowners to switch to renewable energy.
+Various types of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
+Some incentives may be provided via the Indiana government, by your utility company or by county or municipality, while other incentives are federal.
+Categories of solar incentives include:

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your South Bend utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your South Bend utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other places you may receive a refund equivalent to a percentage of the value.

-- Rebates: Solar rebates may be provided by your state or county, or by your local utility company.
-These rebates are essentially cash back that is applied after you pay for a solar system and before tax credits are calculated.
+- Rebates: Solar rebates can be offered by your local utility company, or by your county or state.
+These rebates are essentially partial refunds that are applied after you purchase solar panels and before tax credits are calculated.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-Curious how the ITC might apply to your specific situation?
-Contact your local South Bend solar panel installation expert to get more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local South Bend solar panel installation expert to get more information.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
-After this, the credit percentage will decrease slightly each year until the end of the program in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+The Clean Energy Credit lasts until 2035.
+Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
+This amount will decrease slightly each year until the current program ends.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, reach out to your local South Bend solar installation expert.
+To understand how the new Clean Energy Credit might apply to you, reach out to your local South Bend solar installation expert.

 State & Local Solar Incentives

 Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these may include tax credits, rebates and more.
-These incentives — which may be given by the state of Indiana, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.
+Like with federal incentives, these may include rebates, tax credits and more.
+Incentives might be provided by your county or municipality, or by the state of Indiana.
+Certain incentives might only be available for a limited time, while others are ongoing.